 The largest China ETFs include:

 The Next 11 Economies

-Jim O'Neill—the man responsible for coining the BRIC acronym to represent emerging markets—also coined the 'Next 11' to represent the world economies with the potential to become among the world's largest during this century.
-The countries include Bangladesh, Egypt, Indonesia, Iran, Mexico, Nigeria, Pakistan, Philippines, Turkey, South Korea, and Vietnam.
-These are frontier markets that investors may want to consider investing in as the next big emerging markets.
+Jim O'Neill—the man responsible for coining the BRIC acronym to represent emerging markets—also coined the Next 11 to represent the world economies with the potential to become among the world's largest during this century.